31sv0g3l/sob/README.md

 into a form suitable for printing, either as a simple document or in binding signatures (sections).
 Arbitrary page ranges can be transformed with rotation, cropping, x/y translation or scaling.

-The app currently requires an external PDF viewer to view changes as they are made.

 To install and run,
 <a href="https://www.oracle.com/au/java/technologies/downloads/">download and install Java 19</a>
 and then either